First-Time Homebuyer Mistakes and How to Avoid Them

 So, what’s the better option for a first-time homebuyer?
 Should you buy mortgage discount points or make a larger down payment?
 Well, it depends.

-Making a larger down payment immediately increases your equity, and in doing so, your total worth.
+Making a larger down payment immediately increases your equity and, in doing so, your total worth.
 Conversely, paying discount points is a longer play.
-It can pay off, but you’ll need to work with a loan officer to do some math and determine your break-even period.
+It can pay off, but you’ll need to work with a loan officer to do some math and determine when you’ll break even.
 If your break-even point is eight years out, and you only intend to live in a home for four years, buying discount points isn’t the right choice.

-Yes, you want to make the biggest down payment you can.
-Yes, it might also make sense to buy mortgage discount points too.
-But how do you balance that advice while trying to keep some money in the bank?
+Yes, many borrowers are incentivized to make the biggest down payment they realistically can.
+Yes, it might also make sense to buy mortgage discount points, too.
+So how do you balance that advice while trying to keep some money in the bank?

-Know this: Buying your first home is not the time to empty the bank account.
+Buying your first home is not the time to empty the bank account.
 In fact, it’s likely the worst time to empty your bank account.
-Your first week in your home will be a constant ritual of discovering things you need to buy — silly stuff like vegetable peelers and light bulbs, to expensive things such as a lawnmower or new door locks.
+Your first week in your home will be a constant ritual of discovering things you need to buy — from silly stuff like vegetable peelers and light bulbs to expensive things such as a lawnmower or new door locks.
 And that’s just the typical moving-in stuff.

-You’ll also need to prepare for the unexpected as best as you can.
-A house is filled with items that will break without warning — important things that you can’t live without for long, like a water heater, furnace and plumbing pipes.
-You need to have a cash reserve on hand so when something in your house goes wrong, you can make it right again.
+You’ll also need to prepare for the unexpected the best you can.
+A house is filled with items that will break without warning — essential things you can’t live without for long, like a water heater, furnace and plumbing pipes.
+You need to have a cash reserve on hand so that you can make it right again when something in your house goes wrong.

 So our advice is you should not increase your down payment or purchase mortgage discount points if it means tapping out your savings completely.
-How much you should have in savings is a broad topic, but consider this: a common 40-gallon water heater is around $700, and that’s without installation.
+How much you should have in savings is a broad topic, but consider this: a standard 40-gallon water heater is around $500, and that’s without installation.

-6. Don’t Apply for Credit Until the Sale is Final
+6. Don’t Apply for New Credit Until the Sale is Final

 There’s a time gap between having your offer accepted and taking possession of your home.
 This period can last anywhere from a couple of weeks to a month or more.
 During this time, the last thing you want to do is apply for any form of credit or take out a loan.